thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 {% endraw %}
 {% endhighlight %}

 Alright, we access the `value` property and as expected, it returns the string `thoughtram`.
-But what happens when we change that value and read from it's attribute?
+But what happens when we change that value and read from its attribute?

 {% highlight javascript %}
 {% raw %}